Skip to main content

 On March 26, 2021, Dr. Jiang served as the poster/oral presentation judge for BCBP 2021 Research Retreat.

-On March 26, 2021, Ms. Lilly Wong presented her study entitled “Egr1 is a new transcription factor to directly regulate HIV transcription” in BCBP 2021 Research Retreat.
+On March 26, 2021, Ms. Lilly Wong presented her study entitled “Egr1 is a new transcription factor to directly regulate HIV transcription” at BCBP 2021 Research Retreat.

 On March 15, 2021, Drs.
 Yuyang Tang and Guochun Jiang’s paper entitled “High prevalence of HIV-associated neurocognitive disorders (HAND) in São Paulo City, Brazil” was published in Rev. Bras.
 Neurol.
 57(1): 6-12, 2021.
 This was in collaboration with a Brazilian group in São Paulo City, Brazil, aiming to characterize HAND among HIV+ men and women.